Yvonne Winfrey’s

 The group of teachers includes:

-- Sarah, a young and naive mayor's daughter accused of kissing a male senior student.
+• Sarah, a naive mayor’s daughter accused of inappropriately kissing a student.

-- Jon, a trans male teacher facing accusations of screaming at students due to an alleged overdose of testosterone replacement therapy (TRT).
+• Jon, a trans male teacher accused of yelling at students due to his testosterone replacement therapy.

-- Carmella, a dance teacher moonlighting as a stripper to pay for her mother's cancer treatment.
+• Carmella, a dance teacher who strips to fund her mother’s cancer treatment.

-- Dino, a seemingly macho, prejudiced Italian American.
+• Dino, a macho and prejudiced Italian American.

-- Dr. Cox, a principal accused of striking a male student during a fight.
+• Dr. Cox, a principal accused of striking a student during a fight.